- Homosexuality

 Legal recognition of non-binary gender in Alaska is not legally recognized.

-Hate crime protections in Alaska is no protections.
+Hate crime protections in Alaska is protected in some contexts.

 LGBT discrimination in Alaska is varies by region.